Prosecutors seek trial for former Atlantia execs over 2018 bridge collapse - sources | Law-Order

 - Italy

-Prosecutors have also asked for Autostrade, engineering unit SPEA, former SPEA boss Antonino Galatà, and former transport ministry officials to be sent to trial, the sources said.
+Prosecutors have also asked for Autostrade and engineering unit SPEA to be sent for trial.
+The 59 defendants include former SPEA boss Antonino Galatà and former transport ministry officials, the sources said.
 Autostrade and SPEA declined to comment.
-The ministry and lawyers representing Castellucci and Galatà did not immediately respond to requests for comment.
+The ministry and lawyers representing Castellucci and Galatà did not respond to requests for comment.

 The court will now set a date for the start of preliminary hearings, at the end of which a judge will decide whether to accept the prosecutors' request.
 Managers at Autostrade and SPEA allegedly did not properly check the state of the bridge and did not correct serious issues that started to emerge only a few years after the viaduct opened in 1967, according to a document on the prosecutors' findings seen by Reuters.